adopted-ember-addons/ember-data-factory-guy/README.md

 - For grouping attributes together
 - Can use one or more traits
  - Each trait overrides any values defined in traits before it in the argument list
+- traits can be functions ( this is mega powerful )

 ```javascript

   FactoryGuy.define('user', {